ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

         - ref: aci_guide
           description: Detailed information on how to manage your ACI infrastructure using Ansible.

+        # Reference by rST document name
+        - doc: /user_guide/become
+          description: Detailed information on how to use C(become) (e.g. on Windows).

         # Reference by Internet resource
         - name: APIC Management Information Model reference
           description: Complete reference of the APIC object model.